 When people are injured in accidents, they may sustain significant brain injuries.
 An injury to the brain can cause lifelong complications and drastically change the person’s life.
 If a loved one was involved in an accident and they suffered severe head injuries, you can seek representation who will fight for their rights.
-Minnesota brain injury attorney Ashwin Madia can help your loved one get justice.
+Our Minnesota brain injury attorney at Madia Newville can help your loved one get justice.

 The Centers for Disease Control and Prevention (CDC) states a traumatic brain injury is an injury that disrupts the normal function of the brain.
 This can happen when the head suffers a blow or bump.
 In other cases, the head can be jolted or penetrated.
-With Ashwin as your lawyer, he will launch an investigation to find out how the accident occurred and how your loved one was affected.
+With Madia Newville as your lawyers, we will launch an investigation to find out how the accident occurred and how your loved one was affected.

 There are several ways that someone can sustain a traumatic brain injury.
-We’ve helped TBI victims who were harmed in all types of accidents.
 Some common causes of TBI can include:

 The factor that’s present in all of these accidents is that someone acted negligently and this likely could have been prevented.
-Whether Ashwin is holding a careless driver or reckless company liable for your loved one’s injuries, he’ll make sure to get the evidence necessary to fight for full and fair compensation.
+Whether our brain injury lawyer is holding a careless driver or reckless company liable for your loved one’s injuries, we’ll make sure to get the evidence necessary to fight for full and fair compensation.

-During Ashwin’s investigation of your case, he’ll need to assess medical records to see what kind of brain injury occurred.
+During our investigation of your case, we’ll need to assess medical records to see what kind of brain injury occurred.
 Some injuries are considered closed injuries, which means there was no penetration to the skull.
 The head undergoes rapid movement or impact that harms the brain and can result in bleeding and swelling.
 A penetrating brain injury is when something breaks the skull.

 These injuries often need immediate medical attention and can cause a victim to spend a long time in the hospital while they recover.
 In other cases, one may have a brain injury but not know the extent of it.
 If someone bumps their head and has a headache but otherwise feel fine, they may not know they have a concussion until after the injury was worsened.

 It’s essential to see a doctor so they can assess the brain injury.
 They’ll be able to start treatment and also prevent further injury.
-Ashwin Madia, our Minneapolis brain injury lawyer, will review the medical records to see the extent of the injuries.
+Our Minneapolis brain injury lawyer will review the medical records to see the extent of the injuries.

-When Ashwin is calculating compensation, he’ll need to know the full extent of the injuries.
+When we are calculating compensation, we’ll need to know the full extent of the injuries.
 This will include what medical treatment is required and how the brain injury will affect the person for the rest of their life.